reinhart1010/nix/docs/en/common/tmux.md

 ---
 # tmux

 Terminal multiplexer.
 It allows multiple sessions with windows, panes, and more.
-See also `zellij` and `screen`.
+See also: `zellij`, `screen`.
 More information: <https://github.com/tmux/tmux>.

 - Start a new session: